OpenNewsLabs/autoEdit_2/README.md

 - [ ] PR and help welcome on creating a continuos integration service for Mac and Windows as well

-### Deployment as adobe panel - work in progress, under active development
+### Deployment as adobe panel - work in progress 🚧

 see dedicated README.md in [`adobe-panel-src/README.md`](./adobe-panel-src/README.md) for more details.